SIN0VA/Nova-Smart-Home/README.md

   1. [RF Switches](Arduino Sketches and Schematics/Arduino RF Controlled Lightswitch/) (to switch any electrical appliance, it's implemented here for lights only).
   2. PIR Nodes (A bunch of Arduino's coupled with PIR detectors for autolights).
-  3. A Sensor Node (An Arduino with special [Sensor Shield](https://github.com/SIN0VA/Nova-Smart-Home/tree/master/Arduino%20Sketches%20and%20Schematics/Arduino%20Sensor%20Node) : temperature, humidty and somke detection ).
+  3. A Sensor Node (An Arduino with special [Sensor Shield](https://github.com/SIN0VA/Nova-Smart-Home/tree/master/Arduino%20Sketches%20and%20Schematics/Arduino%20Sensor%20Node) : to collect readings on temperature, humidty and somke detection ).
   4. An HVAC Controller (An Arduino with a special [HVAC Shield](Arduino Sketches and Schematics/Arduino Sensor Node/) to   control a "Conventional HVAC System").
 I haven't tested this one, so you should tread carefully.
 <p align="center">
 ![image-1](https://cloud.githubusercontent.com/assets/12392615/8198000/2fb06950-1498-11e5-875a-83fd387744ab.png)